camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 Icons are currently supported in Camunda Platform 8 element templates only.
 :::

-As of Camunda Modeler `v5.0.0,` it is possible to define custom icons to update the visual appearance of elements after applying an element template.
+It is possible to define custom icons to update the visual appearance of elements after applying an element template.

 ```json
 [